 To become an exceptional singer, you need the proper foundation and training.
-If you ran a marathon with ill-fitting shoes and no training, you wouldn’t perform your best.
-The same principles apply to singing: With steadfast training and the right tools, your voice will be poised for a lifetime of incredible singing.
+If you run a marathon with ill-fitting shoes and no training, you wouldn’t perform your best.
+The same principles apply to sing: With steadfast training and the right tools, your voice will be poised for a lifetime of incredible singing.

 Finding your voice